My opinions, my thoughts, my tribute and my memories of PAM and

 operation.
 So it’s not the PAM people or past leadership I am disappointed in, it’s

-the recent decision making by the present leadership,
+the recent decision making by the then leadership,

-the finger pointing to previous leadership and seemingly small mindedness and secrecy constantly portrayed that I
+the finger pointing to previous leadership and seemingly small mindedness and the secrecy constantly portrayed that I

 For two years now, I am told by many PAM insiders, “You do not know the real story Trev”, One PAM member said “I would never know, because I am not a “local”.
 Ok so I live a 3 hour drive away.
 See, this kind of mentality and blinkeredness is so frustrating to me.
 It is ‘inside politics’ and is very unfortunate.